SashenGovender/KafkaStreamsForBeginners/README.md

 ```
 bin\windows\kafka-run-class.bat org.apache.kafka.streams.firstStreamsApplication
 ```
-#### NOtes
+#### Notes
-*Do not close any cmd prompts when running kafka *Kafka has been setup using the default settings
+* Do not close any cmd prompts when running kafka
+* Kafka has been setup using the default settings

 ## Resources